Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 Examining the $\pt$ dependences of the different correlation components can give further insights into the physics mechanisms responsible for their formation.
 We show in Fig.~\ref{fig:ampl_pt} the $\pta$ spectra of the average correlation amplitudes from various $\dphi$ regions, $\frac{dN}{\pt d\pt}$.
-The upper panels show results for in-plane trigger particles, $0^{\circ}<\phis<45^{\circ}$.
-Four $\dphi$ regions are shown: the $\pi$-region, the cone-region, the jet, and the ridge.
-The lower panels show results for out-of-plane particles, $45^{\circ}<\phis<90^{\circ}$.
+The upper panels show results for in-plane trigger particles, $0<\phis<\pi/4$.
+Four $\dphi$ regions are shown: the $\pi$-region, the double-peak region, the jet, and the ridge.
+The lower panels show results for out-of-plane particles, $\pi/4<\phis<\pi/2$.
 The ridge, which is consistent with zero, is not shown in the lower panel for clarity.
-Both $\ptt$ selections are shown, $3<\ptt<4$~\gev\ in the left panels and $4<\ptt<5$~\gev\ in the right panels.
+Both $\ptt$ selections are shown, $3<\ptt<4$~\gev\ in the left-hand panels and $4<\ptt<6$~\gev\ in the right-hand panels.
 Note that the upper panels and the lower panels have the same order of magnitude span in their coordinates, so the spectral shapes can be readily compared.

 To investigate the spectral shapes quantitatively, we fit an exponential function to the spectra.
 The inverse slopes from the fits are tabulated in Table~\ref{tab:slope}.
 The systematic uncertainties of the fitted inverse slope parameters have already taken into account the correlations in the various sources of systematic uncertainties of the spectra.
 As expected, the jet-like spectra are harder for the higher trigger $\ptt$ range.
 The difference in the jet-like spectra between in-plane and out-of-plane is small.
-On the other hand, the cone spectra do not seem to depend on trigger particle $\ptt$, nor trigger particle orientation relative to the reaction plane.
-The cone-region appears to be universal.
-In addition, the cone spectra are significantly softer than the jet-like spectra, suggesting a different production mechanisms for the near-side jet-like correlated hadrons and the away-side conical emission hadrons.
-Yet, the hadron yields in the jet-like correlation region and in the cone-region appear to trace each other.
-This would be a natural consequence if the away-side parton, in rough energy balance with the near-side jet, loses most of its energy to conical flow~\cite{Shuryak}.
+On the other hand, the double-peak hadron spectra do not seem to depend on trigger particle $\ptt$, nor trigger particle orientation relative to the reaction plane.
+The double-peak region appears to be universal.
+In addition, the double-peak hadron spectra are significantly softer than the jet-like spectra, suggesting different production mechanisms for the near-side jet-like hadrons and the away-side double-peak correlated hadrons.
+Yet, the hadron yields in the jet-like correlation region and in the double-peak region appear to trace each other.
+This would be a natural consequence if the away-side parton, in rough energy balance with the near-side jet, loses most of its energy to form the double-peak structure~\cite{CasalderreySolana:2004qm}.